pvlib/pvlib-python/docs/sphinx/source/user_guide/nomenclature.rst

     transposition_factor
-        The ratio of the irradiance incident on an inclined plane to the the iradiance incident on a horizontal plane, :math:`\frac{poa\_global}{ghi}`
+        The ratio of the irradiance incident on an inclined plane to the the irradiance incident on a horizontal plane, :math:`\frac{poa\_global}{ghi}`

     tz